 Artificial neural networks have regained popularity in machine learning circles with recent advances in deep learning.
 Deep learning techniques trace their origins back to the concept of back-propagation in multi-layer perceptron (MLP) networks, the topic of this post.
+The complete code from this post is available on GitHub.

 Multi-Layer Perceptron Networks for Regression